 Meet Dr. Kyo Hwang, PT, DPT at Prime Physical Therapy in Lee’s Summit, MO

 Dr. Kyo Hwang has a variety of experiences from treating patients in the local hospital, both in the outpatient and the inpatient settings.
 He gained valuable experiences and knowledge of treating acute, subacute, and chronic patients in a dynamic interdisciplinary care environment.
-For more information, call us today or book an appointment online.
+For more information, contact us today or book an appointment online.
 We are conveniently located at 1161 NE Rice Rd Lee’s Summit, MO 64086.

 Dr. Kyo Hwang PT, DPT